 - Sea salt and freshly ground black pepper

 - Place the pods in a 4-quart saucepan and cover with cold water.
 Boil the pods for 10 minutes, then drain.
 Repeat the process once more.

-- Place 1 cup of flour in a plastic bag.
+- Place 1 cup of coconut flour in a plastic bag.
 Place six pods in the bag and shake to coat them.
-Take the pods out and spread them on a towel.
+Take the pods out and spread on a towel.
 Repeat the process, adding more flour as necessary until all of the pods are coated.

 - In a large skillet, melt the butter in the oil until it foams.
 Add the pods and allow them to cook undisturbed for three to four minutes until the undersides get a bit of a golden crust.
 Stir and cook another three to minutes until they become tender.